Pressed to Death (Perfectly Proper Paranormal Museum #2) by Kirsten Weiss

 Overall, this is a very cute and enjoyable series (and I still love the idea of a paranormal museum!) and this book was a good read but it would’ve been so much better if the focus was more on the mystery and less on all the other silliness.

 Thank you to Midnight Ink and Netgalley, who provided an advanced copy in return for my honest review.

-Kiss & Tell is available at book retailers or online at Amazon or Barnes & Noble
+Pressed to Death is available at book retailers or online at Amazon or Barnes & Noble